 California Here I Come, originally performed by Al Jonson in the 1921 Broadway musical Bombo, and later recorded by him in 1924.
 This popular song has been covered by many others over the years.

 The iconic Hotel California, performed by rock icons The Eagles in 1976, first appeared on their fifth album also called Hotel California and continues to be aired on a regular basis to this day.
+Probably the most iconic and popular songs by Joe Walsh and The Eagles.

 California Man, by the Move was a 1972 single that got to number 7 in the U.K music chart.